DavidHe1127/Mr.He_HandBook/Dev/Node/stream.md

 Key points:

 - Readable Stream
   - Data is buffered in Readable streams when the implementation calls `stream.push(chunk)`.
+The `stream.read()` method pulls some data out of the internal buffer and returns it.
 If the consumer of the Stream does not call `stream.read()`, the data will sit in the internal queue until it is consumed
   - Once the total size of the internal read buffer reaches the threshold specified by `highWaterMark`, the stream will temporarily stop reading data from the underlying resource until the data currently buffered can be consumed (that is, the stream will stop calling the internal `readable._read()` method that is used to fill the read buffer).
   - When buffer size limit is reached, `data` event will be fired and attached callback will be fired at which point you can start processing received data.
 - Writable Stream